UKEICC 80m Contest Rules (2019-20 series)

 9. Logging software

-Most contest software logging packages which support the Stew Perry Contest are suitable for use in these contests - however because you are logging QSOs on 80m instead of 160m, you may notice some warning messages, which you should ignore.
+Most contest software logging packages now support these contests.
+If not the template for the Stew Perry Contest may ne suitable - however because you are logging QSOs on 80m instead of 160m, you will have to ensure that your Cabrillo logfile logs the 80m frequencies.

 Note : if you do not receive a Locator from any station for some reason, please enter one or more spaces or dashes into the Received exchange field - or leave this field empty (some logging software programs will not allow you to log the QSO with an empty Received exchange field)